 Description: Data on this file is to assign access rights to schools.
-Data on this tab is not required if the Organization is using only network authentication.
-Data on this tab is not required if not importing staff members to assign security roles, in which case provide the file with only a header row.
+Data on this layout is not required if the Organization is using only network authentication and if not importing staff members to assign security roles, in which case provide the file with only a header row.

 Fields: